top of page

 3. The Oxidative System (Aerobic): The "High voltage grid" – Efficient and endless, but slow.

-Now lets connect these to the work you perform, because if you go super heavy or super fast (relatively) you'll use a different system to stoke the fire compared to if you go for a for a hike up a hill.
+Now lets connect these to the work you perform, because if you go super heavy or super fast (relatively) you'll use a different system, a different fuel to stoke the fire compared to if you go for a for a hike up a hill.

 System 1 - The Phosphagen System (The Power Battery)